tobiasah/mkdocs-caption/README.md

 take a look at <a href="#_table-1">table 1</a>.
 ```

-The caption can also be extendet by attributes that are automatically added to the
+The caption can also be extended by attributes that are automatically added to the
 table element.
-The attributes are specified similar to image attributes be curly brackets.
+The attributes are specified similar to image attributes to be curly brackets.
 There are two attributes that have special meaning: `id` and `cols`.
 The `id` attribute is used to overwrite the default id of the table.
 The `cols`
-attribute can be used to controll the column width of the table.
+attribute can be used to control the column width of the table.

 ```
 Table: table caption {id="my-table" cols="1,3"}